Oyelowo/surreal-orm/surreal-orm/docs/en/src/quick_start.md

 # Quick Start

-# SurrealDB ORM Documentation
+# Surreal ORM Documentation

 ## Introduction

-SurrealDB ORM is an Object-Relational Mapping library for Rust that provides a high-level API for interacting with SurrealDB, a distributed document database.
-This documentation will guide you through the usage and features of the SurrealDB ORM library.
+Surreal ORM is an Object-Relational Mapping and query-building library for Rust that provides a high-level API for interacting with SurrealDB, a distributed graph database.
+This documentation will guide you through the usage and features of the Surreal ORM library.

 ## Getting Started

-To use SurrealDB ORM in your Rust project, you need to add it as a dependency in your `Cargo.toml` file:
+To use Surreal ORM in your Rust project, you need to add it as a dependency in your `Cargo.toml` file:

 ```toml